wenjuangong/qingshuangyu-HMMR/README.md

-# A Deep Music Recommendation Method based on Human Motion Analysis
+# Code for the "A Deep Music Recommendation Method based on Human Motion Analysis"
 This work proposes a deep music recommendation algorithm based on dance motion analysis and a LSTM-AE based method which learns the correspondences between motion and music.
 ## Dependencies
 1.pytorch\